dbousfie/CanadaUSrelations/syllabus.md

 actionable items, and overarching themes or issues to assist in your assessment.

+6\.
+Checking for unauthorized AI use, following University guidelines (and those attached below).

 How generative technology will NOT be used in assessment:

 No grades will be assigned solely with generative technology at any